Omprakash-Dhakar/Sentiment-Analysis/README.md

 # Sentiment-Analysis
-## Case Study - Sentiment Analysis

-In this case study, you will be shown how to perform Sentiment Analysis on Twitter data using NLP techniques from Python.
+In this project we will perform Sentiment Analysis on Twitter data using NLP techniques from Python.

 ##### Scenario: